ctrf-io/github-test-reporter/README.md

 ### Comment Management Inputs

-`--update-comment` An existing tagged comment is found, the new report is appended to it.
+`update-comment` An existing tagged comment is found, the new report is appended to it.
 Otherwise, a new comment is created.

-`--overwrite-comment` An existing tagged comment is found, that comment's entire content is replaced with the new report.
+`overwrite-comment` An existing tagged comment is found, that comment's entire content is replaced with the new report.
 Otherwise, a new comment is created.

-`--always-latest-comment` Create a new comment if the existing comment is not the latest in the thread.
-Use with `--update-comment` or `--overwrite-comment`.
+`always-latest-comment` Create a new comment if the existing comment is not the latest in the thread.
+Use with `update-comment` or `overwrite-comment`.
 Default is false

-`--comment-tag` A unique identifier for comments posted.
+`comment-tag` A unique identifier for comments posted.
 Used to find and update/overwrite existing comments.

 For example, the following command creates or updates a comment tagged with the